jgosmann/jgosmann.de/src/content/about/00-software-developer.md

 I am a jack of all trades, and master of at least some.
-Starting by putting servers into racks, managing the infrastructure, developing a back end, and ending by designing a front end, I do full stack development it its truest sense.
+Starting by putting servers into racks, managing the infrastructure, developing a back end, and ending by designing a front end, I do full stack development in its truest sense.
-But if I had to chose, I would pick the software development and software architecture aspects as the ones I enjoy most.
+But if I had to choose, I would pick the software development and software architecture aspects as the ones I enjoy most.

 When I am writing code, I strive to keep it as simple as possible and to